 Euthyphro tries again:

 Well then, what is dear to the gods is pious, what is not is impious.– 7a

 Socrates is much more pleased with this as he responds that an answer like this was exactly what he was looking for, being more objective.
 But soon he pokes holes in this argument as well.
 He gets Euthyphro to admit that the gods are in a constant state of discord and disagreement with one another, having enmity toward each other.
 This, of course, was a well-known belief in Greek mythology.

 The gods could not agree with one another on what was just, beautiful, ugly, good, and bad.
 Some gods then would call certain actions pious and other gods would call the same actions impious.
-Since the gods cannot agree unanimously on anything, and the same action would be deemed pious by some gods and impious by other gods, the entire argument is logically inconsistent.
+As the gods cannot reach unanimous agreement on anything, and different gods would consider the same action pious or impious, the entire argument becomes logically inconsistent.

 Socrates, bringing this argument to a conclusion, challenges Euthyphro on his decision to prosecute his father:

 Come, try to show me a clear sign that all the gods definitely believe this action to be right.
 If you can give me adequate proof of this, I shall never cease to extol your wisdom.– 9b

 The Third Definition of Piety – What Is “Loved By All the Gods”

 Socrates’ argument above compels Euthyphro to revise his argument if he wishes to remain engaged in the discussion.
 As he does, this gets to the heart of the dialogue and brings up some interesting philosophical considerations.

 I would certainly say that the pious is what all the gods love, and the opposite, what all the gods hate, is the impious.– 9e